WICG/import-maps/README.md

 - Browsers that support import maps, but do not support KV storage, will end up with a mapping from the polyfill URL to itself, and so will receive the polyfill anyway.
 - Browsers that support both import maps and KV storage will end up with a mapping from the polyfill URL to `std:kv-storage`, and so will receive the built-in module.

-Note how we're using a capability here that we haven't explored in previous examples: remapping imports of "URL-like" specifiers, not just bare specifiers.
-But it works exactly the same.
-Previous examples changed the resolution of specifiers like `"lodash"`, and thus changed the meaning of `import "lodash"`.
-Here we're changing the resolution of specifiers like `"/node_modules/als-polyfill/index.mjs"`, and thus changing the meaning of `import "/node_modules/als-polyfill/index.mjs"`.
+Note how we're using a capability here that we briefly explored in [a previous example](#general-url-like-specifier-remapping): remapping imports of "URL-like" specifiers, not just bare specifiers.

 (Note that, in general, there is only one level of resolution.
 The address is not itself treated as a specifier and recursively remapped.)